CodingIntel

 From biopsy to localization device to mastectomy, coding for breast procedures can be challenging.
 This article summarizes the rules related to these services.
 Fine needle aspiration of a breast mass, or aspiration of a cyst Fine needle aspiration (FNA) of a breast mass is reported with codes 10021—10012.
 CPT® developed new codes for FNA in 2019. […]

-Repair (closure) CPT® 12001–13160–2020 update
+Repair (closure) CPT® 12001–13160

-Laceration or wound repair codes are reported based on the type of repair (simple, intermediate, complex), the anatomic location, and the length The length of multiple lacerations of the same type and defined as the same anatomic location are summed and reported with a single CPT code.
+Laceration or wound repair codes are reported based on the type of repair (simple, intermediate, complex), the anatomic location, and the length The length of multiple lacerations of the same type and defined as the same anatomic location are summed and reported with a single CPT® code.
 For multiple lacerations of either different types or […]

 Coding for Destruction of Malignant Lesions

-The primary factors in selecting a code for destruction of malignant lesions are: Size of lesion (not defect) Location Method is not a factor in code selection Per Principles of CPT® Coding: “The destruction of malignant lesions is reported with codes 17260—17286.
-Similar to the codes for excision of lesions, the correct code is chosen […]
+The primary factors in selecting a code for destruction of malignant lesions are: Selectd by size of lesion (not defect) Location Method is not a factor in code selection Report a code for each lesion treated Per Principles of CPT® Coding: “The destruction of malignant lesions is reported with codes 17260—17286.
+Similar to the codes […]

 CPT® Codes for Fine Needle Aspiration

-Fine needle aspiration biopsy Material is aspirated with a fine needle and the cells are examined cytologically Core needle biopsy is performed with a larger bore needle to obtain a core sample Use code 10021 for FNA without imaging guidance, first lesion and 10004 for each additional lesions There are codes for FNA include imaging […]
+Fine needle aspiration biopsy Material is aspirated with a fine needle and the cells are examined cytologically.
+A core needle biopsy is performed with a larger bore needle to obtain a core sample.
+Use code 10021 for FNA without imaging guidance, first lesion and 10004 for each additional lesions.
+Use codes 10005 – 10012 for […]

 Skin Biopsies